Luan-Neumann-Dev/GitHubFinder/README.md

 5. Open your browser and go to `http://localhost:5173` to see the project in action! 🌟

 ## 💪 Contribute!
 Liked the project?
 Want to make it even better?
 Contributions are always welcome!
 Feel free to send pull requests, report issues, or give suggestions for improvements.
-Together, let's make JobFinder the best place to find and post job listings.

 <h2> 🙋 Author  </h2>
 <table>